 Students ordinarily complete all degree requirements in four to five years - two years of formal coursework, including directed research, followed by a thesis, which generally takes two years to complete.
 Before starting at Penn, trainees who plan to major in economics or related disciplines are strongly encouraged to take two semesters of calculus and statistics; they are also required to take the Wharton Doctoral Programs or the Economic Department's summer math course, which is a prerequisite for PhD level economics courses.
 The first year of coursework is normally spent on quantitative methods, economics, and courses in the HCM or the disciplinary cluster.
-Students must complete a summer research paper started during the summer of their first year.
 Typically, the student completes two Health Care Management and Economics courses during the first year.
 The second year is devoted to the remaining Health Care Management and Economics courses and the disciplinary cluster courses.
 Prelims are taken at the end of the second year.
 In the second and third years, students are required to participate in faculty-directed research projects for 10 hours a week.
 In addition, most students also participate in research during the summers, starting with their first summer.
 The final 2 years typically are devoted to full time work on dissertation research.
 The dissertation proposal defense, based on the proposed theoretical model and data analysis, and the final defense, are both open to the public.
 Students need to maintain a B average to maintain good standing.
 Students will have a year of probation to improve their status before any action may be taken.
 Final decision regarding any action will be made by the Doctoral Committee.